On the limiting amplitude principle for the wave equation with variable coefficients: Proofs of the auxiliary time decay results

 To deduce the estimates analogous to \eqref{eq:W_Lapl_dec_estim} and \eqref{eq:W_t_Lapl_dec_estim} but involving the gradient of $Z$ instead of the Laplacian, we use an interpolation argument.
 In particular, for a function $u\in C^2\big(\widetilde{\Omega}\big)$, with some $\widetilde{\Omega}$ such that $\Omega\Subset\widetilde{\Omega}$, using interior elliptic regularity results, we obtain

 with some constants $C_{01}$, $C_{02}$, $C_{03}>0$.
 Here, we employed the notation $d_x:=\textrm{dist}\big(x,\partial\widetilde{\Omega}\big)$ and, in the second line, we used the first estimate of \cite[Thm 3.9]{Gilbarg}.
-Observe now that, since in the statement of the present lemma the domain $\Omega$ was arbitrary, all the previous steps of this proof remain valid (with different constants) for the larger domain $\widetilde{\Omega}$.
-In particular, estimates \eqref{eq:W_dec_estim}--\eqref{eq:W_t_Lapl_dec_estim} hold true with $\Omega$ replaced by $\widetilde{\Omega}$.
-Consequently, according to \eqref{eq:inter_reg} applied to $Z$ and to $\partial_t Z$ (as underlined at the beginning of this proof, the smoothness assumptions on~$v_0$ and~$v_1$ guarantee that both~$Z$ and $\partial_t Z$ have $C^2$ regularity), we deduce
+Observe now that, since in the statement of the present lemma, the domain $\Omega$ was arbitrary, all the previous steps of this proof remain valid (with different constants) for the larger domain $\widetilde{\Omega}$.
+In particular, estimates \eqref{eq:W_dec_estim}--\eqref{eq:W_t_Lapl_dec_estim} are valid with $\Omega$ replaced by $\widetilde{\Omega}$.
+Consequently, according to \eqref{eq:inter_reg} applied to $Z$ and to $\partial_t Z$ {(permitted by the regularity~\eqref{eq:Z_reg}), } we deduce